 If you want to catch a train from Singapore to Thailand the first part of your journey is to catch a Shuttle Train over to JB Sentral Railway Station in Johor Bahru, Malaysia.

-This is because, as of the 1st July 2015, all KTMB Intercity Trains now originate and terminate at JB Sentral Station.
+This is because, as of the 1st July 2015, all KTMB long distance trains now originate and terminate at JB Sentral Station.

-With the KTMB Train Timetable starting from the 19th May 2016, all long distance Intercity Express Trains have now been cancelled on the North - South Railway Line.
+With the KTMB Train Timetable starting from the 19th May 2016, all older long distance diesel Intercity Express Trains have now been cancelled on the North - South Railway Line.

 From this date only high-speed ETS Trains will be operating long distance services from Gemas northbound to the border station of Padang Besar.

 Between Johor Bahru and Gemas a new Shuttle Train schedule is in place.

 To see the full schedules for these services, please see the following pages:

 From the border you will now have to either take a Shuttle Train to Hat Yai, connect to the International Express heading to Bangkok, or take a local bus from the Thai side of the main land border crossing.